spaceninja/interactive-fiction/README.md

   - [ ] Set TOUCHED bit in new room
   - [ ] Call Room description
 - [ ] Advanced parser
-  - [ ] Take objects if needed
   - [ ] Syntax tokens: HAVE, TAKE, MANY, EVERYWHERE, ADJACENT, HELD, CARRIED, ON-GROUND, IN-ROOM
   - [ ] Switch syntaxes
-  - [ ] Fail for unknown tokens
   - [ ] Add Get-What-I-Mean, Find
-  - [ ] Multiple objects: separate by AND or comma.
+  - [ ] Multiple items: separate by AND or comma.
   - [ ] Handle IT in commands
-  - [ ] Handle ALL in commands (every visible object not inside a container)
+  - [ ] Handle ALL in commands (every visible item not inside a container)
   - [ ] Sequential commands: separate by THEN or period.
     - [ ] Flush input if sequential commands fail
 - [ ] Advanced PERFORM